Excelsior Scholarship Information

 We share your concerns regarding the timely notification of your 2020-21 Excelsior Scholarship award.
 Please note that the COVID-19 pandemic has dramatically reduced state revenues and the processing of new applications is pending on Federal assistance, which has been delayed since April.
 Excelsior Scholarship awards may have to be reduced and/or prioritized for current recipients as provided for under the program.
 We will update you as more information becomes available.

 The Excelsior Scholarship was created with the passage of the New York State budget on April 10th, 2017.
-The program will be administered by the New York State Higher Education Services Corporation [HESC, 518 473-1574].
-With this scholarship being so new, there are still many unanswered questions.
-New York State has given us some information and we would like to share what we know.
+The program is administered by the New York State Higher Education Services Corporation (HESC).
+The Fall 2020 application will become available in July.
+Current Excelsior Scholarship recipients do not need to complete the new application.